Lillian J. Ratliff

 Pushkin Kachroo, Lillian J. Ratliff, and S. Shankar Sastry.
 "A New Static Traffic Assignment Using Density Based Travel Time."
 Applied Mathematical Modeling, 2014.
 Under Review (July).

 Ming Jin, Lillian J. Ratliff, Ioannis C. Konstantakopoulos, Costas Spanos, S. Shankar Sastry.
 "REST: A Reliable Estimation and Stopping Time Algorithm for Social Game Experiments."
 ICCPS, 2015.
-Submitted
+To Appear.
+PDF coming soon.

 Lillian J. Ratliff, Roy Dong, Henrik Ohlsson, Alvaro A. Cardenas, Shankar Sastry.
 "Privacy and Customer Segmentation in the Smart Grid."
-CDC, 2014.
-To Appear. ( PDF)
+CDC, 2014. ( PDF)